3 major components of Sustainable Agriculture:

 Socially justFood can be a core of a community - strengthening relationships and providing meaningful work.
 Production and consumption should be designed to recognize the right of every person to healthy food, environments and livelihoods.
 This can be done through building connection between producers and communities as well as supporting production systems that provide good, rewarding jobs and food that is accessible and affordable for all members of that community

 We seek to support these three pillars of sustainable agricultural food systems through research, community building and education.
-A variety of production, distribution and marketing methods that have been investigates, tested and implemented all over the world and we will explore what sustainability agricultural food systems mean for our region.
+A variety of production, distribution and marketing methods have been investigated, tested and implemented all over the world.
+We will explore agricultural methods that advance sustainability in our region.